 In a large pot, put a generous amount of olive oil (what you would put in a tomato sauce for pasta – about 1/3 of a wine glass).
 Sauté the onion and the garlic lightly, add the tomato purée, the tomato chunks and about half a cup of water from a kettle.
 Add salt, pepper, sugar, and nutmeg or turmeric, if using.
 Cover and simmer for 10 minutes.

 Add the eggplants to the pot, placing them with the fleshy side down and pressing them gently into the sauce.
-Turn up the heat and add more water from the kettle as needed so that the eggplant pieces can cook comfortably.
-They should be immersed at least half way into the liquid.
-Bring to the boil, cover and simmer for 30-40 minutes.
+Turn up the heat and add more water from the kettle as needed so that the eggplant pieces can cook semi-immersed in liquid.
+Bring to the boil, cover and simmer for 20-30 minutes (taste a little to determine if the eggplants are soft enough.)
 Halfway through, turn over any large pieces gently with two forks.

 Taste and add salt if needed.
 Add the chopped parsley.
 Let it simmer for another couple of minutes, but if there’s still a lot of liquid, leave the pot uncovered and turn up the heat.
 Boil till the sauce thickens.
 Best served with french fries, fresh bread and feta cheese.
 In the serving suggestion below, I included roast pork.